Skip to content

 Section titled “My rendered text shows up as solid boxes.
 Why?”

 That is Flutter’s Ahem test font, which draws every glyph as a filled box, so a word looks like one bar.
 It means the real fonts were not loaded before the frames were captured.
 Fluvie’s render pipeline (the CLI, the API, and the Docker image) loads the app fonts for you, so a normal render shows real text.
-If you build your own capture harness on top of flutter test, load the app fonts and set a real default font family before you render.
+The harness the CLI generates for each render does this itself, so you never wire it.
+If you host renderVideo yourself, load the app fonts and pass defaultFontFamily before you render.

 Terminal window